-- 1.1 FIDE is the international governing body for the sport of chess. - 1.2 It is the mission of FIDE and the entire chess family to promote the highest possible ethical values within the sport of chess and to ensure that the spirit of fair play and good sportsmanship prevails. - 1.3 As such, FIDE bears the responsibility to take all possible measures to eliminate immoral or unethical conduct, methods and practices which might place the authenticity, integrity and reputation of chess at risk.
-In addition, the game and concept of chess is based on the assumption that everyone involved observes existing rules and regulations, and avoids misbehaviour of any nature. - In addition, FIDE in its governance of the sport of chess subscribes to and seeks to promote the fundamental principles of Olympism as a philosophy of life, exalting and combining in a balanced whole the qualities of body, will and mind.
+- 1.1 FIDE is the international governing body for the sport of chess. - 1.2 It is the mission of FIDE and the entire chess family to promote the highest possible ethical values within the sport of chess and to ensure that the spirit of fair play and good sportsmanship prevails. - 1.3 This Code sets out ethical values, principles and duties applicable throughout the chess community and sport governed by FIDE and will assist the FIDE Family members in making consistent choices when faced with ethical dilemmas. - 1.4 The aim of this Code is further to make known fair and reasonable standards of conduct for all chess players, and to ensure and maintain an orderly and fair administration. - 1.5 FIDE bears the responsibility to take all possible measures to eliminate immoral or unethical conduct, methods and practices which might place the authenticity, integrity and reputation of chess at risk.
+In addition, the game and concept of chess is based on the premise that everyone involved observes existing rules and regulations, and avoids misbehaviour of any nature. - 1.6 In addition, FIDE in its governance of the sport of chess subscribes to and seeks to promote the fundamental principles of Olympism as a philosophy of life.
 Blending sport with culture and education, Olympism seeks to create a way of life based on the joy of effort, the educational value of good example, social responsibility and respect for universal fundamental ethical principles.
-The goal of Olympism is to place sport at the service of the harmonious development of humankind, with a view to promoting a peaceful society concerned with the preservation of human dignity.
-Every individual must have the opportunity of practicing sport, without discrimination of any kind and in the Olympic spirit, which requires mutual understanding with a spirit of friendship, solidarity and fair play.
-Sports organizations within the Olympic Movement shall apply political neutrality.
 Belonging to the Olympic Movement requires compliance with the Olympic Charter and recognition by the International Olympic Committee.
-In 1999, FIDE was recognized by the IOC as a Global Sporting Organization. - 1.5 In furtherance of the above, FIDE has adopted this Code, which obliges all chess parties to ensure that chess is both administered and played worldwide within a framework of ethical, honest, fair, transparent, democratic, credible, dignified and professional, as well as rule-compliant, behaviour. - 1.6 This Code will assist the FIDE Family members in making consistent choices when faced with ethical dilemmas and sets out ethical values, principles and standards applicable throughout the chess community and sport governed by FIDE.
-It gives guidance in areas where they need to make personal and ethical decisions.
-The aim of this Code is further to make known fair and reasonable standards of conduct for all chess players, and to ensure and maintain an orderly and fair administration.
+In 1999, FIDE was recognized by the IOC as a Global Sporting Organization. - 1.7 In furtherance of the above, FIDE has adopted this Code, which obliges all chess parties to ensure that chess is both administered and played worldwide within a framework of ethical, honest, fair, transparent, democratic, credible, dignified and professional, as well as rule-compliant, behaviour.

-- 1.7 More particularly, this Code articulates the principles of ethical conduct applicable to FIDE Family members and proscribes unacceptable conduct, compliance with which is enforced both by remedial action and disciplinary action in the form of suitable and proportionate sanctions. - 1.8 This Code is adopted and implemented as part of the FIDE's continuing efforts to maintain the public image, popularity and integrity of chess by providing: (a) an effective means to deter any participant from conducting themselves improperly at or away from the board or in a manner that is contrary to the spirit of the game; and (b) a robust and proportionate disciplinary procedure pursuant to which all matters of improper conduct can be dealt with fairly, with certainty and in an expeditious manner. - 1.9 This Code provides the framework to guide all chess participants in their actions.
-It is impossible to define exactly and in all circumstances the standard of conduct expected from all parties involved in FIDE tournaments and events, or to list all sets which would amount to a breach of this Code and lead to disciplinary sanctions.
-In most cases common sense will tell the participants the standards of behaviour that are required.
-If any participants in a FIDE event has any doubt as to the conduct which is expected of him or her, the FIDE officials present should be contacted, or the local organizer who has been put in charge of the event. - 1.10 It shall be the personal responsibility of every person in the FIDE Family to make themselves aware of the Code, including conduct that constitutes a violation of the Code, and to comply with it. - 1.11 Chess participants must each be accountable for their own actions and respect the sanctity and obligations of their allegiance to FIDE. - 1.12 FIDE National Federation members are responsible to safeguard the integrity of competitions, and create a positive environment for the practice of the sport of chess, within their jurisdictions.
-They shall adopt similar rules of ethical conduct, or incorporate the provisions of this Code, into their own rules. - 1.13 Fide has a duty to promote awareness of this Code among its members.
+- 1.8 More particularly, this Code articulates the principles of ethical conduct applicable to FIDE Family members and proscribes unacceptable conduct, compliance with which is enforced both by remedial action and disciplinary action in the form of suitable and proportionate sanctions. - 1.9 This Code provides a general framework to guide all chess participants in their actions.
+It is impossible to define exactly and in all circumstances the standard of conduct expected from all parties subject to this Code, or to spell out all behaviour which would amount to a breach of this Code and lead to remedial action or disciplinary sanctions.
+In most cases common sense will tell the participants the standards of behaviour that are required. - 1.10 It shall be the personal responsibility of every person in the FIDE Family to make themselves aware of the Code, including conduct that constitutes a violation of the Code, and to comply with it. - 1.11 Chess participants must each be accountable for their own actions and respect the sanctity and obligations of their allegiance to FIDE. - 1.12 FIDE National Federation members are responsible to safeguard the integrity of competitions, and create a positive environment for the practice of the sport of chess, within their jurisdictions.
+They shall adopt similar rules of ethical conduct, or incorporate the provisions of this Code, into their own rules. - 1.13 FIDE shall promote awareness of this Code among its members.